Published on August 23, 2016

 Who doesn’t love soup, right?

 Hot soup warms our bellies in the winter.
 Cold soups are a refreshing touch in the summer.
 But, soups are a little tricky to fit into one’s portion-controlled weight loss and maintenance lifestyle.
 While you might find a canned soup low in calories, or even relatively low in fat, the sodium will usually be very high.
 Soups made in restaurants and fast food outlets are ALWAYS very high in both sodium and fat.
 Also, unlike canned soups, restaurants do not provide serving size or related nutrition information so you never know what you’re eating.
-There might be a fast-food place or two that does (Panera is one that I know of), but again . . . you never really know what you’re getting: portion sizes can vary from one outlet or one server to the next and, therefore, so will the nutritionals).
+There might be a fast-food place or two that does, but, again . . . you never really know what you’re getting: portion sizes vary from one outlet or one server to the next and, therefore, so will the nutritionals.

 The only way to even attempt accuracy in portions, calories, fat and sodium is when soups are made at home.
 Whenever possible, use a Weight★No★More℠ Diet Center soup recipe because I break down the food group servings so you can plan ahead on how to count that soup.
 If you use your own recipe, the following is a general guideline and assumes that you have control of both ingredients and measurements.
 All are one-cup servings and, as our clients know, the key is as follows: